divnix/digga/README.md

 is available automatically for home directory setup.

 ## Secrets
-Anything you wish to keep encrypted goes in the [secrets](secrets) directory.
+Anything you wish to keep encrypted goes in the directory, which is created on first entering a `nix-shell`.

-Be sure to run `git crypt init`, before committing anything to this repo.
+Be sure to run `git crypt init`, before committing anything to this directory.
-Be sure to check out the [documentation](https://github.com/AGWA/git-crypt) if your not familiar.
+Be sure to check out git-crypts [documentation](https://github.com/AGWA/git-crypt) if your not familiar.
+The filter is already set up to encrypt everything in this folder by default.

 To keep [profiles](profiles) resuable across configurations, secrets should only be imported from the [users](users) directory.